 Firm Memberships in Lex Mundi and SCG Legal

 Eckert Seamans is the exclusive member firm for Pennsylvania of Lex Mundi, the world’s leading association of independent law firms.
 With more than 20,000 lawyers in 560 offices, Lex Mundi member firms are present in more than 100 countries, states and provinces.
 These law firms provide legal representation and local market knowledge just about anywhere needs may arise.
 Our firm’s membership in Lex Mundi provides us with global reach and access to legal resources that enhance our ability to serve our clients’ needs around the world.
-Our primary Lex Mundi contacts are Timothy Q. Hudak, Chair of the Corporate Division and Chair of the Hospitality Group, and Christopher R. Opalinski, Chair of the Litigation Division.
+Our primary Lex Mundi contacts are Timothy Q. Hudak, Chair of the Business Division and Chair of the Hospitality Group, and Christopher R. Opalinski, Chair of the Litigation Division.